Our comments policy is very simple: be polite, be on topic, and be who you say you are.

 Your comments are public

-Once published, it is our policy not to delete comments unless they break one of the above rules, even when requested by the author.
+Once published, it is our policy not to delete articles or comments unless they break one of the above rules, even when requested by the author.
 This is because:

 - Deleting a piece from our site rarely removes it completely from the internet, as it still lives on in cached copies, reproduced headlines on other sites, and so on;